10 Unconventional Ways to Stay on Track this Summer

 6. Eat before the BBQ.

-It doesn't have to be a full meal, but eat a good protein filled snack before you leave home.
+It doesn't have to be a full meal, but eat a good protein filled snack before you leave home (Protein Powder mixed with water or your milk of choice is perfect for this!).
 It won't ruin your appetite, but it will help you manage the snack table so that you don't inhale ALL the chips and guac while waiting for the burgers.
 Your waistline will thank you.

 7. Be the party planner.

 When you are in charge of the party, you are also in charge of the menu.
-Give your guests guidelines on what to bring, and make sure you have plenty of healthy options on hand for the snack table (because it's impossible to stay near food and not eat it... so it might as well be carrot sticks and kale chips right!?).
+Give your guests guidelines on what to bring, and make sure you have plenty of healthy options on hand for the snack table (because it's impossible to stay near food and not eat it... so there might as well be carrot sticks and kale chips at your disposal, right!?).

 9. Clean out your closet.

 Cleaning is cleansing, and getting rid of the old makes room for the new which can be motivating.
-Go through your clothes and toss anything you haven't warn in the last year.
-Especially if the clothes no longer fit you properly.
+Go through your clothes and toss anything you haven't worn in the last year, especially if the clothes no longer fit you properly!
 Only allow things in your life that help you move towards your goals, this includes your closet.